emmapre/card-lab/README.md

-Just a little card lab :)
+Just a little card lab using props in React :)